 Including Laws Enacted through December 2016

 The ELI Database of State IAQ Laws is a compilation of laws, updated annually, that reflects a wide range of state policy strategies to improve IAQ.

 How is the Database Available?
 Download one of the following Database PDFs:

 What IAQ Issues are Covered by the Database?
 The Database includes laws that address a variety of pollutants, practices, and building types.
 The aim of the Database is to show the different types of policy strategies states have employed, rather than the number of policies enacted.
-Given the multi-faceted nature of IAQ issues, the Database cannot include all IAQ-related laws, and some highly-regulated issues (e.g., lead paint, asbestos, second-hand smoke) are excluded from the database because they are documented elsewhere.
-Highlights from the 2013 update include:
+Given the multi-faceted nature of IAQ issues, the Database cannot include all IAQ-related laws, and some highly-regulated issues (e.g., lead paint, asbestos, secondhand smoke) are excluded from the database because information on those policies is available elsewhere.